aarmey/CV/Meyer_CV.md

 \leftskip 0.1in
 \parindent -0.1in

 Robinett, R.A., N. Guan, A. Lux, M. Biburger, F. Nimmerjahn, **A.S.
 Meyer**.
-"Dissecting FcγR Regulation Through a Multivalent Binding Model." _Cell Systems._ Accepted, 2018.
+"Dissecting FcγR Regulation Through a Multivalent Binding Model." _Cell Systems._ 2018; In press.

 \parskip 0.1in